 Business owners using Square Terminal can charge their customers by manually entering the right payment amount, or by selecting from a wide selection of inventory options.
 Because the Square Terminal naturally integrates with the back-end software available from Square, it's easy to browse through all your products and services, as well as adjusting your business information.

 Sellers using Square Terminal can track items and sales through the built-in Square Point of Sale software.
 You can set this tech up on your desktop or phone depending on your preference.
 What's more, Square has designed the device to work wireless with a battery life that lasts all day.
 This means that busy hairdressers and restaurant workers can bring their Terminal straight to the customer.
+The Terminal is one of the most flexible credit card processing tools and inventory management systems on the market.

 With a portable payment option available, end-user buyers can use the digital payment apps that aren't typically accepted on the smaller Square Reader attachments too.
 Some of the basic beneficial features of Square Terminal include: